wix-incubator/wix-code-docs/wix-stores-backend/wix-stores-backend/guides/eCommerce Integration.md

 ## Velo Code Example

-The example below uses frontend code on the Stores Product Page and performs the following actions:
+In this example, we add the following code in the Stores Product page that:
-+ Gets the info of the product currently displayed in the Product Page
++ Gets the details of the product currently displayed in the Product Page.
-+ Checks whether the product has managed variants
++ Checks whether the product has managed variants.
-+ Dynamically populates the `catalogReference` object based on the selected choice and quantity
++ Dynamically populates the `catalogReference` object based on the selected choice and quantity.
-+ Adds the specific product/variant to the current cart
++ Adds the specific product/variant to the current cart.

 ```js
 import { currentCart } from 'wix-ecom-backend';